refiaa/VRChatFriendShipVisualizer/README.md

 2. **Access the Application:**

-   - Open your web browser and navigate to [http://localhost:3000/](http://localhost:3000/) to view the VRChat Friend Network Visualization.
+   - Open your web browser and navigate to [localhost (port:3000)](http://localhost:3000/) to view the VRChat Friend Network Visualization.
    - Place your VRChat photos inside the `./img` folder or Paste the directory path of your VRChat Pictures and click `update directory`.
 Ensure that the images are in a supported format.
    - And use `Update Visualization` to show Friend Network from your pictures.